kentdlee/SCSI/source/index.rst

     elapsedTime = currentTime - startTime
     # now elapsedTime.seconds is the number of seconds the game has been playing

-Once you have the current time, you can update a label to display the current number of elapsed seconds in your game.
+Once you have the current time, a label is updated to display the current number of elapsed seconds in your game.

-You could display a final score for your application which might be some measure of how many bombs we uncovered with the time factored into it as well.
+You might also display a final score for your application which might be some measure of how many bombs you uncovered with the time factored into it as well.
 Here is the `final solution to these exercises <_static/lesson18.py>`_.

 Have More Time?